 And not just to see how hot you look in each dress!
 Instead, put the photos side by side and take a peek at your face, suggests Stern.
 "Are you smiling?
 Which dress do you look more excited to be in?
 Which dress do you look genuinely happy in?
 You may not realize it as you are trying it on, but in pictures, your face and body language are often very telling of the dress that you love the most," she says.

 While it's great to get your loved ones' opinions, sometimes they can do more harm than good when it comes to making the final decision.
 To avoid caving in to peer pressure and getting talked into a dress you may ultimately wind up regretting, Stern recommends making a solo visit to the bridal boutique to try on your favorite two one last time.
 "No outside influences, no opinions, just you and the dress of your dreams."
 Then, ask yourself which one you like the best.

 If you're planning on having a low-key bohemian affair or a beach wedding, a princess ball gown, no matter how gorgeous it is, may not be the right choice for you.
-To help you decide, think about the full vision, from the veil to the jewelry to what the bridal party will wear to the overall theme and event itself, suggests Stern.
+To help you decide, think about the full vision, from the veil and jewelry to what the bridal party will wear and the overall theme, as well as the event itself, suggests Stern.